 Microsoft OAuth allows your firm to securely sign in to Jump using your Microsoft credentials.

-If you choose to sign up for Jump using an existing Microsoft account, you may be prompted to get approval from your Microsoft admin before your Jump account can be created.
+If you choose to sign in to Jump using an existing Microsoft account, you may be prompted to get approval from your Microsoft admin before your Jump account can be accessed.

 Problem: "Need admin approval" at log-in or sign-up